karencoutinhoxx/cellselector-omics/README.md

 # CellSelector Omics

-### A Multi-Omics Recommendation System for Human Cell Line Selection
+### A Multi-Omics Recommendation System for Cell Line Selection

 *A decision-support framework that reconciles fragmented public omics resources into a single, evidence-weighted, and interpretable recommendation for experimental cell line selection.*